lindenb/jvarkit/docs/VcfRegulomeDB.md

       version is : 2.1 which is not compatible with bcftools/htslib (last checked 2019-11-15)
       Default: false
+    -x, --extends
+      (int) base pairs. look.for data around the variation +/- 'x'.
+A distance specified as a positive integer.Commas are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
+      Default: 0
     --generate-vcf-md5
       Generate MD5 checksum for VCF output.
       Default: false